 Hearing Aid Programming

-HEARING AID SELECTION: The “best” hearing aid for you depends on a variety of factors including the type and degree of your hearing loss, everyday communication and listening needs, dexterity to manipulate the devices, personal preferences on size and appearance, and budget.
-You can be assured we will work together to find the product that is best for you needs, regardless of manufacturer.
+The “best” hearing aid for you depends on a variety of factors including the type and degree of your hearing loss, everyday communication and listening needs, dexterity to manipulate the devices, personal preferences on size and appearance, and budget.
+You can be assured we will work together to find the product that is best for your needs, regardless of manufacturer.

-REAL EAR MEASUREMENTS: Real ear measurements (REMs) allow us to account for differences in size and shape of ear person’s ear and ear canal.
-During REM testing, a tiny probe microphone inserted into your ear canal to measure how much sound is actually reaching the eardrum.
+Real ear measurements (REMs) allow us to account for differences in size and shape of a person’s ear and ear canal.
+During REM testing, a tiny probe microphone is inserted into your ear canal to measure how much sound is actually reaching the eardrum.
 We are thus able to program your hearing aids with a very high degree of accuracy based upon your individual ear measurements and hearing loss.

 - Speech Mapping: Speech mapping is a form of REMs that allow us to identify the frequency range and volume of speech sounds reaching the eardrum.
 Using speech mapping, we are able to track the digital components of hearing aids to ensure they are working accurately and continue to deliver a quality speech signal.